leaxvan/Udemy_Spring/Home.md

 # Frequently Asked Questions in Spring Framework 5: Beginner to Guru
+## Getting Help with the Course
+You have a number of options for getting help with your Spring Framework 5 course.
+See [this page](https://github.com/springframeworkguru/spring5webapp/wiki/Getting-Help-With-the-Course) for how to get help.

 ### Java Version
 #### Which version of Java should I use?

 Majority of the course has been developed on Java 8.
 The course is being updated to Java 11.